Hike Stone Mountain State Park

 Author ready for a hike

-Well, you’d better get over it pretty quick, because Fall is here, and you know what that means?
+Well, you’d better get over it pretty quick, because February is almost here, and you know what that means?

-Resort travel and Holiday parties.
+Resort travel and Superbowl parties.
 That’s right, and you won’t be able to hide under that bulky “ugly” sweater for all of them.

-Some Resort travel will require swimwear (ack!!) and some gatherings will require the dreaded slinky dress.
+Some Resort travel will require swimwear (ack!!) and some gatherings may even require tight jeans or the dreaded slinky dress.

 Ugly Christmas Sweater